 By default, the PeerLink Agent is installed with SSL encryption enabled, where the PeerLink Agent connects to the PeerLink Broker through a secure, encrypted connection.
 If you are running PeerLink on a secure LAN or via a corporate VPN, you might want to disable SSL to boost performance.
-For more details on disabling or enabling encryption for the PeerLink Agent, please see the Central Agent Configuration page.
+For more details on disabling or enabling encryption for the PeerLink Agent, please see the broker page of the Central Agent Configuration section.